jabesq-org/pyatmo/README.md

     pip install pyatmo

 Depending on your permissions you might be required to use sudo.
-Once installed you can simple add `pyatmo` to your Python 3 scripts by including:
+Once installed you can simply add `pyatmo` to your Python 3 scripts by including:

     import pyatmo